|Effective date||22 June 2020|

 a) SGR will suspend the examination and notify the examiners, school and the candidate

-b) A Designated Person will conduct an investigation in accordance with the Management of Breaches of Research Integrity Procedure
+b) a Designated Person will investigate in accordance with the Management of Breaches of Research Integrity Procedure

-9.1.
-Both examiners’ reports will be reviewed, and the examination will be classified by the ADVC RT&D as per Schedules 1-3.
+11.1.
+Both examiners’ reports will be reviewed, and the examination will be classified by the ADVC RT&D in accordance with Schedules 1-3.

 a) the work should receive a pass classification, or